The Cincinnati region is racking up film credits.

 Tax incentives are drawing moviemakers to film movies Cincinnati in greater numbers, said Caitlin Jacobs, director of operations for Film Cincinnati, a nonprofit organization dedicated to attracting moviemakers to Greater Cincinnati and Northern Kentucky.
 But the region also is an attractive spot for filming because of its distinctive architecture — in movies such as “Carol,” Over-The-Rhine serves as a stunt double of sorts for 1950’s New York City — and the growing pool of technical and artistic talent to serve as crew members and extras.

 And movie stars and directors also enjoy their time in Cincinnati.
 At the 2016 Sundance Film Festival, Emilio Estevez called the Cincinnati region “a magical place” and told reporters he hoped to one day move to Over-The-Rhine.

 Estevez, who filmed “The Public” at the main branch of the Cincinnati Public Library in January 2017, is not alone in his Cincinnati love, Jacobs said.
 “So many people are pleasantly surprised when they come to Cincinnati by the food, the people, all the places to visit.”

-While you’re waiting for the next big movie announcement, here’s five movies to watch to catch a glimpse of your favorite Cincinnati landmarks.
+While you’re waiting for the next big movie announcement, here’s five movies filmed in Cincinnati to watch to catch a glimpse of your favorite landmarks.